 Q: Why does a hospital ER visit for an orthopedic injury cost more than DOC?

 A: Most emergency room prices are inflated based on the rates at which insurance companies will reimburse a hospital on a patient’s behalf.
 (That’s why a single aspirin could cost as much as $30).
-In addition, hospitals are allowed by law to charge a ‘facility’ fee.
+In addition, hospitals and their outpatient clinics are allowed by law to charge a ‘facility’ fee.
 This fee, which ranges with local hospitals from $150-$400 per visit, is added to already higher treatment fees.
 This causes ER visits to cost significantly more than out-patient orthopedic treatment like DOC provides.
 Plus, with DOC, you’ll be treated by an orthopedic specialist.

 Q: How much money can I save with a visit to DOC vs. the hospital ER?